KBoffi/phase-0-tracks/web_dev/jquery/notes.md

 "JavaScript & JQuery" by Jon Duckett
 (I plan to spend the majority of my time with this book, as I found his HTML & CSS book more helpful than any HTML/CSS resources I found online and I assume this one will be equally clear and illustrative.)
+* I found this surprisingly dense and not straightforward.
+Perhaps that's because the jQuery chapters came after many JavaScript chapters and assumed more comprehensive JavaScript knowledge than I have.

 Supplemental --
 https://www.tutorialspoint.com/jquery/jquery-overview.htm